AnyFetch/developers.anyfetch.com/guides/tutorials/oauth.md

 You will be able to edit those values later.
 For now, click on OK.

-You should see you application `app_id` and `app_secret`, keep the last one somewhere safe and private!
+You should see your application `app_id` and `app_secret`, keep the last one somewhere safe and private!

 ![App credentials](/images/tutorials/oauth/app_credentials.png)